-I love street art, and rumor has it that one of the coolest things to do in Lisbon is scouting for it.
+I love street art, and one of the coolest things to do in Lisbon is scouting for it.
 The thing with street art, though, is that one is either lucky enough to bump into it, like it happened to me in Tel Aviv, or it is better to really know where it is.
-Taking a street art tour may be what to do in Lisbon, then – and it can be also a cool way to learn more about the city.
+Taking a street art tour may be a good idea then – and it can be also a cool way to learn more about the city.

 These are some of the best street art tours of Lisbon:

 Enjoy the amazing nightlife

 It’s a fact: if you visit the Portuguese capital, you have to enjoy its fabulous nightlife.
 It’s one of the things to do in Lisbon.
 People who visit Lisbon will agree that Bairro Alto is the liveliest district in central Lisbon – well known for its vibrant bars and quirky pubs.
 People tend to spill out of the different bars and drink together on the thin, winding, cobbled streets.
 It is popular with students too so the prices of drinks are highly competitive.

 Bairro Alto shuts down around midnight – but that doesn’t mean the fun stops!
 Going to Pink Street, down the hill, is what to do to carry on partying.